Farmer Cheese Cookies

 This post may contain affiliate links.

-These Farmer Cheese Cookies are called “Gusinie Lapki” in russian which means “goose feet”.
+These Farmer Cheese Cookies are called “Gusinie Lapki” in Russian, which means “goose feet”.
 Cookies are named for their folded shape.
 Don’t they look like goose feet?
-Loaded with farmer cheese and covered in sugar these cookies are unforgettable treats for kids and adults.
+Loaded with farmer cheese and covered in sugar, these cookies are unforgettable treats for kids and adults.Â

-- unsalted butter room temperature
+- Butter: Unsalted butter at room temperature.

-- vanilla extract or vanilla bean paste
+- Vanilla: Vanilla extract or vanilla bean paste.

-- pinch of salt
+- Salt: A pinch of salt for taste.

-- granulated sugar for décor
+- Sugar: White granulated sugar for décor.

+In a mixing bowl, sift together all-purpose flour, baking powder, and a pinch of salt.
+In a large bowl, mix farmer cheese, unsalted butter, and vanilla extract (or vanilla paste).
+Add flour mixture and mix well.
 Transfer the dough to a plastic wrap, shape it into a disk, and wrap it tightly.
 Refrigerate for at least an hour.

 Tip from Marina: If you are not ready to bake cookies the same day, you can store cookie dough in the refrigerator for 2-3 days, or in the freezer for a few months.

 Place the cookies sugar side up on the prepared baking sheet.
-Bake 18-20 minutes, or until the cookies are golden brown.
+Bake for 18-20 minutes, or until the cookies are golden brown.
+Transfer cookies to a cooling wire rack, and let them cool completely.
+Cookies are best eaten the day they are made.Â

 Tip from Marina: I like to use the Silikomart Air mat for baking cookies.